binpash/pash/docs/windows.md

 All commands below should be run in an Administrator Poweshell prompt.

 - If Running Windows 10 Preview build 20262 or higher:
-    - List the available Linux Distributions
+    - List the available Linux Distributions.
+Note that currently only Ubuntu, Debian and Fedora are supported by PaSh.
         ```powershell
         wsl --list --online
         ```